mnemnion/orb/doc/md/util/sh.md

        directory when you ``session "cd"``.

+       This may not be feasible, since we can apparently read from or write to a ``popen`` call but not both?!

 - [ ]  MMMmaaaybe build out a standard library of commands, I'm thinking of ``ls`` here, which have methods to parse the input into something usable within the Lua ecosystem.